 3. Trust them if they turn down your offer to lend a hand.
 A key part of recovery is learning how to identify and voice one’s own needs.
 Don’t try to force them to accept your assistance.
 Respecting their recovery process is a way of showing you care.

 4. Accept the limits of your power to control another person’s choices.
 Do what you can to support your recovering loved ones, but understand that you are not responsible for what they ultimately decide to do.
 Once you’ve offered your help, separate yourself from the outcome of their choice.
 Thunell advises that “we can’t dictate if others choose to use substances or show up to holiday gatherings under the influence, but we can choose how we respond.”

 5. Model good self-care.
 Make one healthy change of your own: use some time at lunch for a walk or meditate for ten minutes.
 Changing your own behavior can show self-awareness, respect, and good communication.
 Putting in hard work yourself might inspire your loved one to stay committed to their own recovery.

 6. Store any medications you do use somewhere safe or carry them with you.
 Get rid of unused medications around the house safely.

-8. Consider having a sober holiday gathering, and if you do, be sure to communicate that ahead of time to everyone involved.
-This way, sober loved ones will know it’s a safe place for them to be, and others aren’t surprised or disappointed that there’s no wine.
+8. If you’re gathering on Zoom or in person, consider having a sober holiday party, and if you do, be sure to communicate that ahead of time to everyone involved.
+This way, sober loved ones will know it’s a safe place for them to be.
 Even people who aren’t struggling with addiction may enjoy the change.

 Addiction doesn’t happen overnight, and neither does recovery.
 It’s important to remind friends who are in recovery how much you respect them for putting in the hard work to face this disease.
 Encourage people you care about to stick with their plan, and remember that your support matters just as much once the holidays are over.